ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

 	Ansible here refers to the Ansible 2.10 or later release that includes a curated set of collections.

-If your collection is part of Ansible but you are not using this tool, your collection should include the properly formatted ``changelog.yaml`` file or your changelogs will not be part of the combined Ansible CHANGELOG.rst and Porting Guide at release.
-See the `changlog.yaml format <https://github.com/ansible-community/antsibull-changelog/blob/main/docs/changelog.yaml-format.md>`_ for details.

 Understanding antsibull-changelog
 ---------------------------------